-Centre Wildlife Care is looking for energetic, dynamic personnel who may be interested in veterinary medicine, zoology, wildlife education and management , animal science or just willing to volunteer a helping hand.
+Centre Wildlife Care is looking for energetic, dynamic personnel who may be interested in veterinary medicine, zoology, wildlife education and management, animal science or just willing to volunteer a helping hand.
 Spring and summer are the busiest seasons for CWC.
 During these months we receive multiple animals a day requiring a team effort.
-Currently several programs are provided to accommodate our busy, expanding center:
+Currently, several programs are provided to accommodate our busy, expanding center:

 Animal care volunteers help feed the animals, prepare food, wash dishes, clean cages and/or transport.
-Centre Wildlife Care, (CWC) takes in wild mammals, bird and reptiles.
+Centre Wildlife Care, (CWC) takes in wild mammals, birds and reptiles.
 Most volunteers help 2-4 hours per week at the center with animal care.
 Some volunteer more hours.
 The times that one would volunteer would vary depending on CWC's needs and the volunteer's schedule.
-We ask that volunteers work the same shift on a weekly basis if they choose to do animals care.
+We ask that volunteers work the same shift on a weekly basis if they choose to do the animal care.
 We can also use volunteers for other tasks such as fundraising, animal transport, errands, grant writing, painting, computer work and other misc. tasks.

 Summer is the most interesting time to volunteer or intern because CWC gets 50% of the animals for the year in May and June in the form of orphaned baby wildlife.
 Volunteers and interns will get experience feeding and handling a variety of orphaned baby birds and orphaned mammals.

-Summer interns (full & part time) Part time Summer internships are 20 hr/wk for 13 weeks.
-Full time internships are 40 hr/wk for 13 wks.
+Summer interns (full & part-time) Part-time Summer internships are 20 hr/wk for 13 weeks.
+Full-time internships are 40 hr/wk for 13 wks.

 Summer Internship Requirements